 Crossfire staff will set up four fields for small-sided games at Marymoor, provide colored bibs and supervise from the sideline, without coaching or assisting.
 Players are free to organize games and teams as they wish, determine rules and play.
 Player ages and genders may be mixed.

 A street soccer schedule will be posted at www.CrossfireSoccer.org each month with days and times.
-For September, the first two street soccer offerings are as follows:
+For November, the street soccer offerings are as follows:

 Players may arrive at anytime during the two hours and just join the play.
 A Crossfire staff coach will be in attendance throughout to provide adult supervision, but again, there will be no coaching.